bsdpot/potluck/mastodon-s3/README.md

 Deploying the image or flavour should be quite straight forward, however it will take some time to become functional.
 This is not a fast image to boot!

-The `mastodon` image is a non-layered pot jail and very large.
+The `mastodon` image is a non-layered pot jail, and can take up to 30mins to boot the first time due to package download and compiling.

 # Requirements